oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/domain-home-in-image/_index.md

   For more information, see
   [WebLogic domain in image protection]({{<relref "/security/domain-security/image-protection#weblogic-domain-in-container-image-protection">}}).
   {{% /notice %}}
-* Create a tag that refers to the generated image.
 * Create a Kubernetes domain YAML file, `domain.yaml`, in the directory that is created above.
 This YAML file can be used to create the Kubernetes resource using the `kubectl create -f` or `kubectl apply -f` command.
 ```shell
 $ kubectl apply -f /<path to output-directory>/weblogic-domains/<domainUID>/domain.yaml